influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 #### `length` and `length_min` options

-Using the `length` option, the filter will check if the data to parse has exactly the given number of _bytes_.
-Otherwise, the configuration will not be applied.
+Using the `length` option, the filter checks if the parsed data has exactly the given number of _bytes_.
+Otherwise, the configuration is not applied.
 Similarly, for `length_min` the data has to have _at least_ the given number of _bytes_ to generate a match.

 #### `selection` list

 Selections can be used with or without length constraints to match the content of the data.
-Here, the `offset` and `bits` properties will specify the start and length of the data to check.
+Here, the `offset` and `bits` properties specify the start and length of the data to check.
 Both values are in _bit_ allowing for non-byte aligned value extraction.
-The extracted data will the be checked against the given `match` value specified in HEX.
+The extracted data is checked against the given `match` value specified in HEX.

 If multiple `selection` entries are specified _all_ of the selections must